-Real Estate and Urban Action: Transforming Communities and Increasing Access to Opportunity (ECON1704 + UNAS1725)

-Geoffrey Sanzenbacher, Economics
+Real Estate and Urban Action: Transforming Communities and Increasing Access to Opportunity ECON1704 + UNAS1725 Geoffrey Sanzenbacher, Economics Neil McCullagh, CSOM Faculty Hongyan Yang, Core Fellow, History Fulfills 2 Social Science + 1 Cultural Diversity

-Neil McCullagh, Carroll School of Management

-Nora Gross, Core Fellow, Sociology

-Fulfills 2 Social Science

 The course explores concepts of social economic and racial inequality with a focus on the interaction between housing, labor markets, and the ultimate accumulation of wealth.
 Housing will be examined through a study of the history of affordable housing, an exploration of the transformation of Columbia Point Public Housing Development to Harbor Point, and an applied simulation.
-Labor markets will be explored at the theoretical level (e.g., labor supply/ demand, human capital, discrimination), before diving into data and literature on how changes over the last 40 years have expanded inequality.
+Labor markets will be explored at the theoretical level (e.g., labor supply/demand, human capital, discrimination), before diving into data and literature on how changes over the last forty years have expanded inequality.
 The course will conclude with how the lack of both affordable housing and quality labor market opportunities can interact to restrict intergenerational wealth accumulation and opportunity.
 The course will challenge students to explore and test solutions for transforming distressed communities into safe, desirable neighborhoods that produce better outcomes for all residents through field projects, simulations, and a practical final project.

-Fall 2022 Enduring Questions Courses
+Fall 2023 Enduring Question Courses

-Enduring Questions courses are two linked three-credit courses, taught by professors from different disciplines.
+Enduring Question courses are two linked three-credit courses, taught by professors from different disciplines.
 The same nineteen students take both classes.
 Four times during the semester, students and faculty gather for Reflection sessions, which may involve group activities, guest speakers, or field trips off campus.
-Each pair of Enduring Questions courses fulfills two Core requirements.
-Some may fill an additional Core requirement for Cultural Diversity through either Difference, Justice and the Common Good (DJCG), or Engaging Difference and Justice (EDJ).
+Each pair of Enduring Question courses fulfills two Core requirements.
+Some may fill an additional Core requirement for Cultural Diversity through either Difference, Justice, and the Common Good (DJCG) or Engaging Difference and Justice (EDJ).
 If you have any questions about these courses or how to register, email core@bc.edu.